jacob-8/gdg23-languages/slides.md

 # What is Slidev?

-Slidev is a slides maker and presenter designed for developers, consist of the following features

 - 📝 **Text-based** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - theme can be shared and used with npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion